03brainy-clicks/teachmint-assessment/README.md

 4. **Open in Browser:**
    Open [http://localhost:3000](http://localhost:3000) in your browser.

-For detailed instructions on usage, please refer to the [Usage](#usage) section in the README.
+Refer to the [Usage](#usage) section in the README for detailed instructions on using the application.

 ## Dependencies